-Batu Caves is a very special place that you cannot miss.
+Batu Caves is a very special place that you cannot miss during your 2 days in Kuala Lumpur.
 Just 30 mins train ride from KL’s city center will take you to a whole different world of caves and Hindu temples.
 You would need at least half of the day to explore this sacred site.

 The heavenly ambiance at the top of 272 colorful stairs is mixed with the crazy monkeys, ready to snatch everything you have.
 But as long as you’re cautious and you don’t eat any food, there’s nothing to be afraid of.
 Just dive into this serene world of temples away from the hustle of the big city life.